aarthikrao/timeMachine/docs/Architecture.md

 Jobs can be created through our [Developer APIs](./DevAPI.md#create-a-job) by specifying a `trigger_time`, `route`, and optionally, `meta` information.
 Once created, the job is replicated across all shard replicas, including the leader and its followers, to ensure reliability and fault tolerance.

-When the specified `trigger_time` is reached, the shard leader retrieves the job and triggers it by sending a POST request to the webhook URL specified in the `route`.
+When the specified `trigger_time` is reached, the shard leader retrieves the job and adds them to the in memory executor.
+The executor works on a heap data structure and effectively polls for the minimum trigger time every seconds.
+It then triggers the job by sending a POST request to the webhook URL specified in the `route`.
 This ensures that the job is executed exactly at its scheduled time, maintaining the trigger's precision and reliability.

 ### Routing Webhooks